-The copy of the Will might be online, with their solicitor, or printed and stored with other important documents.
+These might be online, with their solicitor, or printed and stored with other important documents.
 The will should name an executor, who's responsible for sorting the estate and carrying out the person's wishes.

-✓ If there's no executor, or the named executor cannot act/gives up their role, the next of kin or beneficiaries can apply to be the administrator of the estate instead.
+If there's no executor, or the named executor cannot act/gives up their role, the next of kin or beneficiaries can apply to be the administrator of the estate instead.
 If you can't find a will or letter of wishes, that's okay.
 Their estate will need to be shared out according to the rules of intestacy instead.